alantishin/python-rabbit-rpc-boilerplate/README.md

         return {
             "SayHello": SayHello
         }
-After that you can send RPC request to RPC_QUEUE_NAME througth RabbbitMQ.
+After that you can send RPC request to RPC_QUEUE_NAME througth RabbbitMQ:

     {
         "jsonrpc": "2.0",